Policy Concerning Access to Records

 At the time of application, you would be asked to authorize the University to:

-collect and maintain your Personal Information for the purpose of administering your University admissions and student record files;
+- collect and maintain your Personal Information for the purpose of administering your University admissions and student record files;

-obtain copies of your transcripts from the Ministère de l’Enseignement supérieur, de la Recherche, de la Science et de la Technologie; the Ministère de l'Éducation, du Loisir et du Sport; the Ontario University Application Centre and/or the British Columbia Ministry of Education;
+- obtain copies of your transcripts from the Ministère de l’Enseignement supérieur, de la Recherche, de la Science et de la Technologie; the Ministère de l'Éducation, du Loisir et du Sport; the Ontario University Application Centre and/or the British Columbia Ministry of Education;

-et des Communautés culturelles, Citizenship and Immigration Canada and/or the Régie de l'assurance-maladie du Québec to verify the validity of your immigration or health insurance status;
+- make inquiries to and obtain Personal Information from the Ministère de l'Immigration et des Communautés culturelles, Citizenship and Immigration Canada and/or the Régie de l'assurance-maladie du Québec to verify the validity of your immigration or health insurance status;

-validate with the Ministère de l’Enseignement supérieur, de la Recherche, de la Science et de la Technologie information regarding your citizenship and previous institution attended, if necessary and as required in order to manage the admissions process and to determine your tuition fees;
+- validate with the Ministère de l’Enseignement supérieur, de la Recherche, de la Science et de la Technologie information regarding your citizenship and previous institution attended, if necessary and as required in order to manage the admissions process and to determine your tuition fees;

-verify any information or statement provided as part of your application; and
+- verify any information or statement provided as part of your application; and

-contact you through the McGill Alumni Association and University offices that maintain contact with McGill students, alumni and friends, for the purpose of providing University updates and opportunities for direct support to the University, including fundraising, and making available special offers such groups may benefit from.
+- contact you through the McGill Alumni Association and University offices that maintain contact with McGill students, alumni and friends, for the purpose of providing University updates and opportunities for direct support to the University, including fundraising, and making available special offers such groups may benefit from.

 At the time of application, you would be asked to acknowledge that:

-an admission granted based on incomplete, incorrect, or false information contained in your application or supporting documents may be revoked at the sole discretion of the University.
+- an admission granted based on incomplete, incorrect, or false information contained in your application or supporting documents may be revoked at the sole discretion of the University.
 The University reserves the right to revoke admission at any time.

-if admitted to McGill University, you would be bound by the statutes, rules, regulations, and policies in place from time to time at McGill University and at the faculty or faculties in which you would be registered, including those policies contained in the University calendars and related fee documents.
+- if admitted to McGill University, you would be bound by the statutes, rules, regulations, and policies in place from time to time at McGill University and at the faculty or faculties in which you would be registered, including those policies contained in the University calendars and related fee documents.
 You would undertake to observe all such statutes, rules, regulations, and policies.
 Your obligations would commence with your registration and terminate in accordance with the University's statutes, regulations, and policies.

 Revision, January 2014.
 End of revision.